thecodingmachine/graphqlite/website/versioned_docs/version-4.0/inheritance-interfaces.md

 }
 ```

-<div class="alert alert-info">If GraphQLite cannot find a proper GraphQL Object type implementing an interface, it
+<div class="alert alert--info">If GraphQLite cannot find a proper GraphQL Object type implementing an interface, it
 will create an object type "on the fly".</div>

 In the example above, because the `User` class has no `@Type` annotations, GraphQLite will